Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - 'DeadCropPercentage' - The amount of crops that a heatwave and frost can kill.
 (Note: Frost will kill more than heatwaves).
 Default: '.1' Valid range is 0 to 1.

  - 'CropResistance' - This represents the resistance an averagecrop has to heatwaves.
 Frosts have half this resistance.
 Default: '.4' Valid Range is 0 to 1.

+ - 'DarkFogChance' - This controls the chance of the darker fog appearing.
+Default is set to '.0875' (or a 1/8th chance if it's foggy it'll be dark fog.)
+Valid Range is 0 to 1.